One Simple Tip for Accomplishing Anything

 A challenge that’s too easy won’t need your undiverted attention, so you won’t go into flow.

-• For example, if you can’t get past the first octave of a scale (playing at a certain tempo) without your hands splitting up, yet you’ve been trying again and again with the metronome for the past hour, you’re not going into flow and you’re not improving much, if at all.
+You can’t get past the first octave of a scale (playing at a certain tempo) without your hands splitting up, yet you’ve been trying again and again with the metronome for the past hour.

-Eliminate any distractions; finding concentration might involve silence, neatness, or even white noise– create conditions where you concentrate best, then you will flow.
+Create conditions where you concentrate best, then you will flow.

 Even something simple like closing the door might help your concentration.